 chicken, meat etc., than heavy glutenous sandwiches or pasta.
 Purchased canned soups

 with high sodium or gravy/(broth) content, should be avoided.

 Note: the heart and other organs burn a set number of calories typically, but cleaner eating habits and regular exercise can increase you're maximum metabolism by a calorie deficit of 500 - 700 extra calories per day.
-Please use your judgement on foods that don’t agree with you or cause allergies or that maybe reactive if ingested.
+Please, try to use good judgement on foods that don’t agree with you that may cause allergies or that may-be reactive if ingested.